What is a no excess travel insurance policy ?

 As an example, if a travel insurance policy has an excess of £100, and a claim under the policy is agreed for £1000, the insurance company would pay £900, and the policyholder would retain the other £100, being the amount of the excess.

 An excess is also sometimes referred to as a deductible.
-It is the same thing, deductibles being widely used in health insurance, and many insurance companies refer to trying to keep continuity in terms of the language they use.
+It is the same thing.
+The term deductible is widely used in health insurance, and many insurance companies keep the term in order to keep continuity in terms of the language they use.

 What are the benefits of a policy excess